jh-RLI/conceptMeta/output/README.md

 - Pygeometa (external package) can create ISO 19139 XML metadata documents based on the config file in `src/config/pygeometa.yml`.

+- conceptMeta will create (See [TG-INSPIRE](https://knowledge-base.inspire.ec.europa.eu/publications/technical-guidance-implementation-inspire-dataset-and-service-metadata-based-isots-191392007_en)) but is not fully compliant so far.
+The output is based on `src/config/config.yml`

-- conceptMeta: Before i learned about tools like pygeometa i came to the conclusion that there are now libs`s which can produce INSPIRE metadata out of the box.
+Note: Before i learned about tools like pygeometa i came to the conclusion that there are now libs`s which can produce INSPIRE metadata out of the box.
 Even Pygeometa will not produce fully schema compliant INSPIRE metadata.
 (See [TG-INSPIRE](https://knowledge-base.inspire.ec.europa.eu/publications/technical-guidance-implementation-inspire-dataset-and-service-metadata-based-isots-191392007_en))

-- Another required but missing output, which is not implemented yet, would show Inspire service metadata describing WMS/WFS
+- Another required but missing output, which is not implemented yet.
+It would show Inspire service metadata.